RippeLab/ACDC-Microscopy/README.md

 # ACDC-Microscopy
-Collection of scripts used for Preprocessing and Analysis of padFISH and Immunofluorescence (IF) data sets in the study "Two different chromatin modules regulate proinflammatory gene expression" from Seufert et al. (BioRxiv) (https://doi.org/10.1101/2024.08.03.606159)
+Collection of scripts used for Preprocessing and Analysis of padFISH and Immunofluorescence (IF) data sets in the study "Two different chromatin modules regulate proinflammatory gene expression" from Seufert et al. (Nature Cell Biology) (https://doi.org/10.1038/s41556-025-01819-2)

 # padFISH - padlock probe-based smFISH